sharmalab/MEDIator/README.md

 ## Running TCIA-SDK as a dependency.

-Create src/main/resources/config.yaml with the correct access credentials (TCIA user name and password) to access the TCIA REST API with authentication.
+Create config.yaml in your execution directory with the correct access credentials (TCIA user name and password) to access the TCIA REST API with authentication.

 A sample configuration file can be found at src/main/resources/config.test.yaml.